vitch/nakeditchyfeet/src/content/blog/fiji/a-stolen-glance-at-fiji/index.md

 load of tourists lands".
 It felt like the more people came through that gate, the better, and I felt that they where happy we came to see their home.

-In December is cyclone season in Fiji, so we expected rain.
+December is cyclone season in Fiji, so we expected rain.
 And we got rain, everyday.
-Which didn't matter, it's hot, so when the rain isn't an excuse to hide inside reading or sleeping, it was an excuse to go and get wetter.
+Which didn't matter - it's hot, so when the rain isn't an excuse to hide inside reading or sleeping, it's an excuse to go and get wetter.
 Swimming in tropical rain in a hot sea has to be any water lover's dream come true.

 But for most of our visit to Fiji the sun shone, no cyclones threatened and the rain heavy clouds hovering in the distance added to the mood.
 Given that until the day before we arrived we had no idea of what we could do with such a short visit, it was lucky how it turned out.